 Complimentary Snacks & Drinks

-Like the other After Hours events, you have access to complimentary popcorn, ice cream bars (including Mickey bars) and bottled beverages at different carts and stands cross the park.
+Like the other After Hours events, you had access to complimentary popcorn, ice cream bars (including Mickey bars) and bottled beverages at different carts and stands cross the park.

-Plus, there are complimentary Snickernoodle Cookies and Hot Cocoa available at select locations, which you can find thanks to these peppermint stick markers outside each station.
+Plus, there were complimentary Snickernoodle Cookies and Hot Cocoa available at select locations, which you could find thanks to these peppermint stick markers outside each station.

 - Pecos Bill Tall Tale Inn and Cafe (Frontierland)